 Under the Massachusetts Hands-Free Law, drivers are no longer allowed to use hand-held cell phones.
 They must now use voice-activated technology.
 The goal is to reduce injuries by taking away the act of reaching for a phone and attempting to dial.
 However drivers must still use voice-activated cell phones cautiously.
 Drivers can still cause accidents when using voice-activated technology and can still be held liable if they cause someone’s injuries.

 Teen drivers – Massachusetts junior operators under age 18 – are still not allowed to use hands-free cell phones under the new law.

 Free Legal Consultation – Boston Car Accident Attorneys

 At Breakstone, White & Gluck, our attorneys fight for the rights of those injured by negligent driving in Boston and across Massachusetts.
 With more than 100 years combined experience, we have a reputation for strong results for victims of car accidents, truck crashes and bus collisions.

-If you have been injured, contact our firm and learn your rights for seeking compensation.
-Call 800-379-1244 or 617-723-7676 or use our contact form.
+If you have been injured, call our attorneys for a free legal consultation: 800-379-1244 or 617-723-7676 or use our contact form.